Coarse Fishing Pools in Staffordshire

 - Day tickets are for our overnight campers only

 Pillaton Hall Farm is home to four well-stocked coarse fishing pools, all enjoying far reaching views over Cannock Chase.
 Built by the Pearce family in the late 1990’s the pools have been regularly stocked with good quality fish, sourced from some of the oldest lakes in the UK.

 The pools are all stocked with a variety of species ranging from 1 inch skimmer bream to 20lb monster carp.
 All are welcome at Pillaton Pools, young and old; although all children under-16 must be accompanied by an adult for their own safety.

-Pillaton Pools’ facilities for disabled fishermen, including purpose-built pathways and fishing platforms combined with its enviable location means that it draws fishermen looking for a good day’s coarse fishing from across Staffordshire including Penkridge and Stafford as well as from Wolverhampton, Stoke-on-Trent and the West Midlands.
+Pillaton Pools facilities for disabled persons include purpose-built pathways and fishing platforms.
+The enviable location means that it draws fishing members from across Staffordshire, including Penkridge and Stafford, as well as from Wolverhampton, Stoke-on-Trent and the West Midlands.

 Pool 1 – The Cherry Pool

 Located nearest the site entrance, this pools was originally built in 1960 as a water holding reservoir for Pillaton Hall Farm and has a stream feeding it from the far end and an over flow near to the car park.
 The pool has a pump house and borehole feeding it which, in summer, is used to feed all the other pools and aerate the water during hot periods.
 The pool is a shallow 3ft at the furthest end from the car park but drops to between 10 – 15ft toward the car park end.

 Pool 2 – The Dip